CodeSmile-0000011110110111/de.codesmile.luny/README.md

 print("Reloaded script " .. context.Reloads .. " times")
 ```

 You may be wondering about the `and or` pattern.
-It's a ternary, and to the right you'll find single-line comments:
+It's what we call a ternary:
 ```
 (condition) ? (consequent) : (alternative)      // C# ternary operator
 (condition) and (consequent) or (alternative)   -- Lua ternary equivalent
 ```

-The ternary is used because all variables default to the value `nil`.
+The ternary expression is used because all variables default to the value `nil`.
 The first time this script runs, we would like to assign the number `1`, otherwise increment the value.
 You can also write this logic more traditionally:

 ```
 if not context.Reloads then